giga1699/GCTools/README.txt

 This class is not currently functional.
 SQLite class
-This class is not currently functional. file.inc.php mail.inc.php navigation.inc.php
+This class is not currently functional. error.inc.php
+Class Variables
+1. errorFrom => Defines the e-mail address to display in the “From:” header when sending an error e-mail
+2. errorTo => Defines who error e-mails should be sent to
+3. errorSubject => Defines the subject for the e-mail when sending error e-mails Class Functions
+ 1. Error($from, $to)
+(a) $from => Defines the from address for sending e-mails (b) $to => Defines the to address for sending e-mails (c) Pre/Post-conditions:
+ i.
+Precondition: The from, and to, address should be defined ii.
+Postcondition: The Error class is set-up.
+(d) This is the constructor for the Error class.
+It sets up the class to be able to send error messages via e-mail to an individual, or group.
+ 2. setErrorSubject($errorSubject)
+(a) $errorSubject => Defines the subject line for e-mails sent through this class (b) Pre/Post-conditions:
+ i.
+Precondition: None
+ ii.
+Postcondition: The subject line is set
+(c) This function sets the subject line for all e-mails sent via this class.
+ 3. sendError($errorMessage)
+(a) $errorMessage => Defines the body of the e-mail (b) Pre/Post-conditions:
+ i.
+Precondition: $errorMessage should be defined ii.
+Postcondition: An e-mail is sent to $to, from $from and containing the body $errorMessage (c) This function sends an e-mail to the defined “To:” address(es) with the given error message.
+This function may be used as the callback function in the MySQL class (as well as others).
+Class Example
+<?php
+require_once(“error.inc.php”);

+try {
+	$error = new Error(“to@errormessage.com”, “from@errorsfrom.com”);
+}
+catch (Exception $e) {
+	//Handle class init error here
+}

+$error->setErrorSubject(“THERE WAS AN ERROR!”);

+$error->sendError(“There was an error in a script.
+Please go take a look at it.”);

+?>
+file.inc.php
+Class Variables
+1. fileLoc => Defines the location of the file on the system.
+2. fileName => Defines the name of the file, to include any extension.
+3. fileMIMEType => Defines the MIME type of the file.
+4. fileBuffer => Defines a buffer that contains the file data.
+5. fileSize => Defines the size of the file
+Class Functions
+ 1. File($file)
+(a) $file => Defines the location of the file on the system.
+(b) Pre/Post-conditoins:
+ i.
+Precondition: $file should be defined, and an actual file on the system. ii.
+Postcondition: The File class is initialized, and ready for use by the user.
+(c) This function initializes the class, and prepares it for use by the user.
+ 2. (private) addFile($file)
+(a) $file => Defines the location of the file on the system.
+(b) Pre/Post-conditions:
+ i.
+Precondition: $file should be defined, and an actual file on the system. ii.
+Postcondition: Pull all needed data about the file, and fill class variables.
+(c) This function is the core function to this class.
+It is what actually pulls all the information about the file, and fills the class variables.
+ 3. getFileName()
+(a) Pre/Post-conditions:
+ i.
+Precondition: fileName should be set ii.
+Postcondition: Return the file name, or FALSE otherwise (b) This function returns the file name to the user.
+ 4. getMIMEType()
+(a) Pre/Post-conditions:
+ i.
+Precondition: fileMIMEType should be defines ii.
+Postcondition: Return the file's MIME type, or FALSE otherwise (b) This function provides the MIME type of the file to the user.
+It can be useful for limiting file uploads to particular MIME types, or utilizing it when sending an e-mail with an attachment.
+ 5. getSize()
+(a) Pre/Post-conditions:
+ i.
+Precondition: fileSize should be defined ii.
+Postcondition: Return the file's size (in bytes), or FALSE otherwise (b) This function provides the user with the file size, in bytes, of the file that has been loaded into the class.
+ 6. getFile()
+(a) Pre/Post-conditions:
+ i.
+Precondition: fileBuffer should be defined ii.
+Postcondition: Return the binary file data, or FALSE otherwise (b) This function provides the binary data to the user, which is great for attaching a file in an e-mail.
+ 7. hadError()
+(a) Pre/Post-conditions:
+ i.
+Precondition: None
+ ii.
+Postcondition: Returns TRUE if an error occurred, or FALSE otherwise (b) This function enables the user to determine if an error occurred during initialization of the class.
+ 8. moveFile($newFile)
+(a) $newFile => Defines the new location and/or file name of the file (b) Pre/Post-conditions:
+ i.
+Precondition: $newFile should be set ii.
+Postcondition: Move the file, and return TRUE if it was a success, or FALSE otherwise (c) This function allows a user to move a file on the system.
+Class Example
+<?php

+require_once(“file.inc.php”);

+try {
+	$theFile = new File(“/loc/of/file/filename.txt”);
+}
+catch (Exception $e) {
+	//Handle exceptions here
+}

+//Print information about the file echo “File name: “ . $theFile->getFileName() . “<br>\n”;
+echo “File size: “ . $theFile->getFileSize() . “ bytes<br>\n”;
+echo “File MIME type: “ . $theFile->getMIMEType() . “<br>\n”;

+?>
+mail.inc.php
+Class Variables
+Class Functions
+Class Example

+navigation.inc.php
+Class Variables
+Class Functions
+Class Example

 photo.inc.php
+Class Variables
+Class Functions
+Class Example

 security.inc.php
+Class Variables
+Class Functions
+Class Example

 session.inc.php
+Class Variables
+Class Functions
+Class Example

 user.inc.php
+Class Variables
+Class Functions
+Class Example

 Credits
 Code Contributors